dgrammatiko/site/src_site/blog/the-hidden-cost-of-frontend.md

----json
+---
-{
+title: The hidden cost of Frontend
-  "title": "The hidden cost of Frontend", "description": "",
+description:
-  "tags": ["blog", "Joomla"],
+tags: blog, Joomla
-  "date": "2019-03-16T19:02:40+00:00",
+date: 2019-03-16T19:02:40+00:00
-  "introImage": "/img/riccardo-annandale-140624-unsplash.jpg",
+introImage: /img/riccardo-annandale-140624-unsplash.jpg
-  "introImageAlt": "",
+introImageAlt:
-  "fulltextImage": "/img/riccardo-annandale-140624-unsplash.jpg",
+fulltextImage: /img/riccardo-annandale-140624-unsplash.jpg
-  "fulltextImageAlt": "",
+fulltextImageAlt:
-  "custom_excerpt": "Joomla 3.9 introduced a new feature for content privacy which is a great addition to the tools provided out of the box but, after 4 patches and countless mentions for it, still has a flaw.
-A major one...", "layout": "blog.njk"
+custom_excerpt: Joomla 3.9 introduced a new feature for content privacy which is a great addition to the tools provided out of the box but, after 4 patches and countless mentions for it, still has a flaw.
+A major one...
-}
+layout: blog.njk
 ---
 The idea for this post came from a tweet of a friend expressing gratitude towards all the people that worked to deliver this feature to the community.
 I stupidly responded with "Especially for those Mootools Modals..." and this response caused a chained reaction.
 So I guess I had to express myself a little bit more and since Twitter is kinda forbidden for such things this post was more appropriate.